Published by Jeremy. Last Updated on November 23, 2023.

 The Photo Antiquities Museum is located at 531 East Ohio Street in the North Side.
 Visits are by appointment for the main museum and a separate ticket is required for the rotating exhibit.

-Out of all of the museums featured in this guide, La Hutte Royal and Kunzhaus are the two we're not actually allowed to talk about in great detail.
-That is because these two art houses in Troy Hill are meant to have the element of surprise for visitors who get an appointment to explore.
+Out of all of the museums featured in this guide, The Troy Hill Art Houses are the only ones we're not actually allowed to talk about in great detail.
+That is because these three houses in Troy Hill are meant to have the element of surprise for visitors who get an appointment to explore.
 As such, we're going to leave the surprise open for you to enjoy for yourself, and we recommend you schedule a visit ASAP- just don't look for photos before visiting as this will ruin the surprise!

 Book an appointment to tour the art houses here.
 Separate appointments are required for each house.
-Photo is of Troy Hill view as we did not take any photos inside La Hutte Royal in order to keep the exhibit a secret.
+Photo is of Troy Hill view as we did not take any photos inside in order to keep the exhibits a secret.

 Museums in the Greater Pittsburgh Area